IDGCaptainRussia94/Terraria-SGAmod/README.md

 -"boring" swords:
 -Dank Wood Sword, Machete, Rusted Blade, Claymore (maybe),Mudmore, Mangrove Striker,Thermal Blade, Rubied Blade, Curcuit Breaker Blade (maybe), Sword of a Thousand Truths (hhmhhmmm), Celestial Flare (maybe), Galactic Inferno (yes, throw globels and bat them at enemies on hit?)
 -call them Zweihänder ?
-(Nah lets call am Boring Blades) -Fix Prismic Banshee features (add laser accel), add Rod of Teleportation Telefragging -Make "marked" debuff share damage (when an enemy is hurt, nearby enemies who are marked recive a copy of damage), make sure to add a static field so it isn't always ran or else it would laggy
+(Nah lets call them Boring Blades) -Fix Prismic Banshee features (add laser accel)
+-Make "marked" debuff share damage (when an enemy is hurt, nearby enemies who are marked recive a copy of damage), make sure to add a static field so it isn't always ran or else it would laggy
 -Illusion sub-class weapons, ammo, and other damage source that are generally stronger than most weapons.
 Can only hit, damage, or otherwise effect enemies under the Mind Break debuff, seperate damage scaling boost variables can be present
 -Hallucinogenic bombs and imbuements for melee to make Illusions believable, enemies immune to poison are immune to Hallucinogenics, enemies not confused have a 75% to resist the effects and become immune for a few seconds
+-Binding Voodoo Clothier's Doll: use two cooldown stackss to spawn a dunny enemy that shares its life with the targeted enemy, fully charge to bind, can only bind 1 enemy at a time

--(to do) Ukranian valor and spatial spheres drawcode fix -Midas Mirror-Broken mirror upgrade but turns enemies into golden statues!
+-(to do) Ukranian valor and spatial spheres drawcode fix (likely won't finish, no interest, very minor) -Midas Mirror-Broken mirror upgrade but turns enemies into golden statues!
--Add Celestial Monolith (finish), Add Heat Beater heat-building and steam rework -finish Big space station(s)
--Snappy Shark teeth stick into enemies, up to 5, increases damage against enemies with teeth in them by 5% per tooth, at 5 teeth, inflicts Gourged
+-Add Celestial Monolith (finish), Add Heat Beater heat-building and steam rework -finish Big space station(s) (likely won't bother finishing, no interest) -Snappy Shark teeth stick into enemies, up to 5, increases damage against enemies with teeth in them by 5% per tooth, at 5 teeth, inflicts Gourged and pieces through the enemy
 -Nurse rework: AOE heal over time

 Credits: